raspberrypilearning/explore-a-3d-world/en/step_1.md

 <span style="color: #0faeb0">**Unity**</span> is a development environment for making games, virtual environments, visual novels, digital animations and more.
 You can use Unity to develop 2D and 3D cross-platform games for PCs, consoles, mobile devices and the Web.
 </p>

-<mark>Objectives in language that learners will understand</mark>

 You will:
 + Understand the Unity environment including the Scene editor
++ Add 3D objects with materials as scenery
 + Create a player character with animations that can move around
-+ Add 3D objects with materials as scenery

 --- no-print ---
 --- task ---